-We evaluate the quality of higher education.
-It is vital for students, employers and society at large that all Swedish higher education is of high quality.
+We evaluate the quality of higher education and research.
+It is vital for students, employers and society at large that all Swedish higher education and research are of high quality.
 Four separate evaluations form a national system for quality assurance.

-The objectives of UKÄ’s reviews are to assess the performance of the study programmes and contribute to the HEIs’ work with quality improvements in higher education.
+The objectives of UKÄ’s reviews are to assess the performance of the study programmes and contribute to the HEIs’ work with quality improvements in higher education and research.

 Institutional reviews aim to confirm that the quality assurance processes ensure high quality courses and programmes and help to enhance the HEIs’ quality.